Gules, a rose between in chief a key wards to dexter facing downwards, in base a key wards to sinister facing downwards Argent

 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Between, Watercolor, Proper, Pointed, Armed, Azure, Flag, Barbed, Boa, Bordure, Seeded, Overall, Wreath, Head, Charged, Crest, Ribbon, Tail, Ogee, Quarterly, Outlined in sable, Dexter, Doubled, Two, In chief, In base, Coat of arms, Sword, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Langued, Motto, Semi-circular, Membered, Or, Beaked, Leather, Argent, Rose, Sable, Sinister, Vert, One and Eagle.
+Between, Watercolor, Proper, Pointed, Armed, Azure, Flag, Barbed, Boa, Bordure, Seeded, Overall, Head, Charged, Crest, Tail, Ogee, Created, Quarterly, Outlined in sable, Displayed, Dexter, Doubled, Two, In fess, In chief, In base, Coat of arms, Sword, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Langued, Motto, Membered, Or, Beaked, Leather, Argent, Rose, Sable, Sinister, Vert, One and Eagle.

 Dr. Antonio Salmerón y Cabañas,